-Chatham Lodging Trust was formed as a Maryland real estate investment trust on October 26, 2009 and intends to elect to qualify as a real estate investment trust ("REIT") for U.S. federal income tax purposes beginning with its short taxable year ended December 31, 2010.
-We are internally-managed and were organized to invest primarily in premium-branded upscale extended-stay and select-service hotels.
+Chatham Lodging Trust ("we," "us" or the "Company") was formed as a Maryland real estate investment trust ("REIT") on October 26, 2009.
+The Company is internally-managed and was organized to invest primarily in premium-branded upscale extended-stay and select-service hotels.

 We completed our initial public offering (the "IPO") on April 21, 2010.
-The IPO resulted in the sale of 8,625,000 common shares at \$20.00 price per share, generating \$172.5 million in gross proceeds.
+The IPO resulted in the sale of 8,625,000 common shares at \$20.00 per share, generating \$172.5 million in gross proceeds.
 Net proceeds, after underwriters' discounts and commissions and other offering costs, were approximately \$158.7 million.
 Concurrently with the closing of the IPO, in a separate private placement pursuant to Regulation D under the Securities Act of 1933, as amended (the "Securities Act"), we sold 500,000 of our common shares to Jeffrey H. Fisher, our Chairman, President and Chief Executive Officer, at the public offering price of \$20.00 per share, for proceeds of \$10.0 million.